bradleytechman/website/docs/firmware/types.md

         *   TL;DR - be careful not to do it :)
     *   Was a stop-gap solution for Baytrail devices, which for a long time didn't have a Full ROM firmware available

-    The **BOOT_STUB** firmware was originally an option for some platforms which lacked UEFI (Full ROM) firmware support, but it's no longer needed and support for it has been dropped).
+**BOOT_STUB** firmware was originally an option for some platforms which lacked UEFI (Full ROM) firmware support, but it's no longer needed and support for it has been dropped).

 ##   **(UEFI) Full ROM**

-    *   A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (Tianocore); Chromeboxes have the option of a Legacy Boot (SeaBIOS) firmware also, since some specialized Linux distros run on them are not yet UEFI compatible (e.g., roon)
+    *   A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (edk2/Tianocore)
     *   Removes the developer mode boot (white "OS verification is OFF") screen
     *   Completely removes the ability to run ChromeOS (and ChromeOS Recovery Mode), creating a small risk of bricking your device
     *   Offers the best support for booting all OSes besides ChromeOS